Bedford Architectural Archaeological

 RETURN TO HOME PAGE

 Society merged to form BAALHS, the Bedford Architectural, Archaeological and Local History Society.
-This society with its Conservation Committee is the
+This society is the only body

-and meets regularly with its Historic Environment Team Leader, Ian Johnson.
+and meets quarterly with its Historic Environment Team Leader, Ian Johnson.

 Moving away from the centre of Town, we are proud of our role in ensuring the preservation of a group of Victorian frontages, including that of the former Convent School, on Bromham Road, which were threatened by the St. Bede’s ‘extra care’ housing scheme.
 Happily - at our suggestion - these were seamlessly incorporated into this imaginative project which was designated ‘Development of the Year (East Midlands category) at the Chartered Institute of Housing Awards in 2014.
 A perhaps unexpected benefit of the re-ordering of this extensive tract of built-up land has been the remarkable re-invigoration of The Avenue - previously a rather gloomy ‘dead end’ - which now has the appearance and atmosphere of a continental piazza!